lcerezo/lcerezo.github.io/_posts/2018-07-06-a-photo-of-my-granparents-wedding-day.md

 # update

 as it turns out, it's not that easy.
 It seems the overlay does not adjust as expected on different browser window sizes.
 I'll play with it a bit more and update here.
 If you know why, let me know on the Twitter.

+# update 2
+I changed the element position to relative, it seems a bit more resiliant now.